 kubectl sends request to API server with token

 Adding OIDC doesn’t replace certificate-based auth.
 Your existing kubernetes-admin cert keeps working alongside it.
-Always keep that around as a safety net — if Okta goes down or something breaks in the OIDC config, you can still get into your cluster with the admin kubeconfig.
+Keep it as a fallback — if Okta goes down or something breaks in the OIDC config, you can still get into your cluster with the admin kubeconfig.

 Okta App Setup

-Create a new app in Okta for the Kubernetes cluster.
+Create a new app in Okta for the cluster: Applications → Create App Integration, sign-in method OIDC, application type Native Application.

-kubelogin is a CLI tool that runs locally on the user’s machine.
-Native Application type enables the PKCE flow, which is the secure authentication method for CLI tools that can’t safely store a client secret.
+kubelogin is a CLI tool running locally.
+Native Application type enables the PKCE flow — the correct auth method for CLI tools that can’t safely store a client secret.
 No client secret is needed or used.

 Grant types: Authorization Code only.
 Enable Require PKCE.
 Set Client Authentication to None.